fabiospampinato/unstated-compose/README.md

 import * as React from 'react';
 import {render} from 'react-dom';
 import {Provider, Subscribe} from 'unstated';
-import {compose, ChildContainer, ParentContainer} from './compose';
+import {compose, ChildContainer, ParentContainer} from 'unstated-compose';

 /* CONTAINERS */